janko/janko.io/_posts/2016-07-18-partial-downloads-with-enumerators-and-fibers.md

 ```

 Unfortunately, in my benchmarks this didn't yield any performance improvements
-over downloading and uploading sequentially.
-But it was worth a try :smiley:
+over downloading and uploading sequentially, and I'm not sure why.
+But it was
+worth a try!

 ## Final notes